tools and plugins

 id: "repo-helper",

-plugins: [new SkillPlugin(), new WebPlugin()],
+plugins: [new SkillPlugin()],

 plugin action metadata

-• plugin_read: reads registered plugin actions, input schemas, and examples
+plugin_read: reads registered plugin actions, input schemas, and examplesplugin_call: executes a plugin action

 When the model is unsure how to call an action, it should call plugin_read({ plugin, action }) first, then call plugin_call(...). plugin_call validates payloads against the action input_schema before execution.

-Custom plugins can declare action metadata with createPlugin / createAction:
+Custom plugins can declare action metadata with create_plugin / create_action:

 import { z } from "zod";

-const demo_plugin = createPlugin({
+const demo_plugin = create_plugin({

 name: "demo",